top of page

 At the Mercy of the Sea-eBook-awards.jpg

-In book three, At the Mercy of the Sea, thirteen-year-old Etienne takes to the sea again in 1663 to repay his family’s debts and falls in with pirates, while his friends, Alsoomse and Abraham, each struggle to find their own places within their communities.
+In book three, At the Mercy of the Sea, thirteen-year-old Etienne takes to the sea again in 1663 to repay his family's debts and falls in with pirates.
+While his friends, Alsoomse and Abraham, each struggle to find their own places within their communities.

-“The storyline and characters are a mix of actual people and fictional ones.
-With its aspects of adventure, diverse cultures, love, betrayal, and historical elements, At the Mercy of the Sea is a fantastic book any reader will not be able to put down.” – Readers’ Favorite Review (2024)
+"The storyline and characters are a mix of actual people and fictional ones.
+With its aspects of adventure, diverse cultures, love betrayal, and historical elements, At the Mercy of the Sea is a fantastic book any reader will not be able to put down."

-Teacher Resources
+Teacher Resources for

-Purchase the novel with the teacher resource for a 20% discount.
+Purchase the novel with the teacher resource for a 15% discount.

 The Teacher Resource for Thrown to the Wind is designed to accompany the true historical adventure novel Thrown to the Wind.